bgd-labs/aave-stk-v1-5/properties.md

 - a slashing is ongoing until it is settled by the slashing admin.
   - As long as the slashing is ongoing accounts can exit the pool immediately without a cooldown period.
   - As long as the slashing is ongoing no account can enter the pool.
+  - As long as the slashing is ongoing no other slashing can occur.

 ### Staking